OwenCochell/cursepy/docs/source/advn/hand.rst

 You should now have a solid understanding of handlers and how they operate!
 If you are still unsure about the topics discussed, then be sure to check out the API reference!

+The next section will go over wrapper development.